pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 Boy scout rule, leave the code cleaner than what you found it, only really works if you have tests in place.
 Otherwise you might end up inadvertently breaking some code.

+Refactoring is not something you plan for.
+It's not something that shows up in your sprint.
+It happens all the time as part of TDD.
+Refactoring never changes behavior, which is why it plays nicely with TDD.